Linear-Fox/AVS/README.md

 Audio-visual synthesis refers to the process of generating audio from a given video or generating video from a given audio.
 This project demonstrates how to perform audio-visual synthesis using pre-trained TensorFlow models in C++.

 ## Getting Started
-To use this code, you'll need to have the TensorFlow C++ library installed.
-You can download it from the <a href="https://www.tensorflow.org/install/lang_c">official TensorFlow website</a>.
+To use this code, you'll need to have the OpenCV, TensorFlow C++ library installed.
+You can download it from the <a href="https://www.tensorflow.org/install/lang_c">official TensorFlow website</a> and <a href="https://opencv.org/releases/"> for OpenCV Releases</a>